 We may also store and maintain any content that you provide, including but not limited to postings on any blogs, forums, and other social media applications and services that we may provide.

 We use reasonable efforts to retain personal data collected from you only for so long as we need such data in accordance with the purpose for which it was collected or until we are requested to delete it (if earlier).

-We require this Information to understand your needs and provide you with a better service, and in particular for the following reasons:
+We require this information to understand your needs and provide you with a better service, in particular for the following reasons:

 We have in place reasonable commercial standards of technology and operational security to protect all information provided by visitors via this website from unauthorised access, disclosure, alteration, or destruction.

-We suggest consulting the Help section of your browser or taking a look at the About Cookies website (http://www.aboutcookies.org.uk/ ) which offers guidance for all modern browsers.
+We suggest consulting the Help section of your browser or looking at the About Cookies website (http://www.aboutcookies.org.uk/ ) which offers guidance for all modern browsers.